DaveBackus/Data_Bootcamp_Book/installing-python.md

 **Pro tip.**  Once you find Launcher, you might put a shortcut in a convenient place so you can find it easily next time.
 In Windows, that would be the launchpad or the desktop.

-Once Launcher is running -- it can take 60 seconds or more -- you should see a teardrop with a snake in the upper left (an anaconda?) followed by the word Launcher.
+Once Launcher is running -- be patient, it can take 60 seconds or more -- you should see a teardrop with a snake in the upper left (an anaconda?) followed by the word Launcher.
 Also at the top it should say Python 3.4.x.
 Below that is a list of apps: programs Launcher can run.
 The most important are **ipython-notebook** and **spyder-app**, which are environments for running Python programs.
-We'll use both.

 You now have Python installed and ready to run.
 Congratulations!

-## Environments
+## Coding environments

-Environments are software we use to write and run code.
+Coding environments are pieces of software we use to write and run code.
 The best ones make coding easy, even pleasurable, strange as that might sound.
 We'll use two:  Spyder and the IPython notebook.

 We access both through Launcher.
 If Launcher is open, great.
 If not, please start it up (Step 3 above).
 It should look like [this picture](http://continuum.io/blog/new-launcher).
 You will see a list of applications: